 Creative Computing for 16 - 18 Year Olds

-Creative Computing for 16 – 18 Year Olds is a three-week intensive course designed to provide an introduction and grounding in creative computational practice.
-Students will gain the skills to create generative graphics and animations and use physical computing to create experimental electronic prototypes.
+Creative Computing for 16 – 18 Year Olds is a one-week course designed to provide an introduction and grounding in creative computational practice.
+Students will gain an understanding of generative graphics and animations and use physical computing to create experimental electronic prototypes.

-The course is structured into coding tuition in the mornings followed by creative project work and creative practice seminars, presentations and visits in the afternoon.
-The course is based on three learning initiatives and themes:
+The course is structured into coding tuition in the mornings followed by creative project work and creative practice seminars in the afternoon.
+The course is based on two learning initiatives and themes:

-Week One, Introducing Creative Coding: with an introduction to Processing and P5 you will learn to make interactive and generative visuals and explore the fundamental concepts of computational creative practice.
+Introducing Creative Coding: with an overview to Processing and P5 you will learn about interactive and generative visuals and explore the fundamental concepts of computational creative practice.

 - Gain the skills required to develop creative computing ideas

-- Understand the foundational technologies of creative computing
+- Gain an overview of the foundational technologies of creative computing

 - Build the foundations in creative computing skills before studying creative degree